it-at-m/helm-charts/charts/refarch-templates/README.md

 - [refarch-eai](https://github.com/it-at-m/refarch-templates/tree/main/refarch-eai)
 - [refarch-frontend](https://github.com/it-at-m/refarch-templates/tree/main/refarch-frontend)
 - [refarch-webcomponent](https://github.com/it-at-m/refarch-templates/tree/main/refarch-webcomponent)

-- [API Gateway](https://refarch.oss.muenchen.de/gateway.html), as a chart dependency via [refarch-gateway](https://github.com/it-at-m/helm-charts/tree/main/charts/refarch-gateway) chart
+**Note:** This chart does not ship with an [API Gateway](https://refarch.oss.muenchen.de/gateway.html).
+If you need an API Gateway define it as an additional chart dependency.

 ## Installing the Chart